NagyD/SDLPoP/doc/Readme.txt

 SDLPoP
 ======

-An open-source port of Prince of Persia, based on the disassembly of the DOS version.
+An open-source port of Prince of Persia, based on the disassembly of the DOS version, extended with new features.

 Links
 -----